Payroll for One Employee: Step-by-Step Guide (2026)

 Staying Compliant and Avoiding Costly Mistakes

-With payroll, the details matter.
+With payroll for one employee, the details matter.
 Stay vigilant to avoid these common slip ups.

 Common Payroll Errors to Sidestep

-• Misclassifying an Employee: Never treat a legitimate employee as a 1099 contractor to avoid payroll taxes.
-This can lead to severe penalties if you’re audited.
+- Misclassifying an Employee: Never treat a legitimate employee as a 1099 contractor to avoid payroll taxes.
+The Fair Labor Standards Act (FLSA) and IRS have strict rules about worker classification.
+Misclassification can lead to severe penalties, including back taxes, fines, and legal action.

 Key Legal and Compliance Duties